 A Christian, family-oriented homeschool group whose membership can be found in St. Clair County, Macoupin County, as well as Madison County.
 We meet every month to encourage, answer questions, and support all homeschoolers.
 Various activities are held for children throughout the year, although our emphasis is more on family activities.
 Contact: Renee Horvath Phone: (618) 973-6194 Email: email@example.com

-provides enrichment classes for homeschoolers and social opportunities for homeschooling families within a Christian setting.
-May have disbanded?
+Guiding Arrows Homeschool Co-op provides enrichment classes for homeschoolers and social opportunities for homeschooling families within a Christian setting.

 is a group of homeschoolers in and around the area.
 We are not specifically connected to any religious affiliation, but we completely welcome you if you are!
 Here you can sell/buy/trade homeschooling materials, plan events with other homeschooling parents, make new friends, offer up feild trips, share information about education, ask questions of one another, and more!
 We ask that everyone show kindness above all else to one another - remember everyone homeschools differently, and we can all help one another without casting judgement.
 Happy homeschooling!
 Phone: (618) 979-0415.
 Email: firstname.lastname@example.org